Does Homeowners Insurance Cover Earthquakes?

 If you do not have enough money in savings to rebuild your home in the event of earthquake destruction.

-If your homeowners insurance does not cover earthquake-related damages.
+If your homeowner's insurance does not cover earthquake-related damages.

 Your home's construction type, layout, materials used, and quality.